 These cramps aren’t usually serious.
-However, it’s important that you monitor them, especially if they’re long-lasting.
+However, it’s important that you monitor them, especially if they last.
 Post-period cramps may be a symptom of an underlying condition.

 Continue reading to learn more about the symptoms, causes, and treatments of secondary dysmenorrhea.

-The pain may be more severe and continue longer than normal menstrual cramps.
+The pain may be more severe and continue longer than typical menstrual cramps.
 The cramps may also start earlier in your menstrual cycle instead of right before your next period.

 Sometimes cramping after your period isn’t serious.
-But if you have persistent pain from cramping that lasts longer than your menstrual cycle, it could be a sign that you have an underlying disorder.
+But if you have persistent pain from cramping that lasts longer than your menstrual cycle, it could be a sign that you have an underlying condition.

 Symptoms of endometriosis include:

-- painful cramping before, during, and after menstruation that may be accompanied with lower back and abdominal pain
+- painful cramping before, during, and after menstruation that may be accompanied by lower back and abdominal pain

 - pain during or after sex